 The Envirotech bibliography is a work in progress, initiated by Julie Cohn and Finn Arne Jørgensen after the ASEH 2016 meeting in Seattle.
 A section on race, colonialism, and injustice was added in 2020 with the help of Carl Zimring.
 There is also a subcollection highlighting Tarr Article Prize winners.

-If you aren’t a member of Zotero and would like us to add an entry for you, please enter the author, title, and publisher and/or the DOI here in this Google form and we will add it for you.
+If you aren’t a member of Zotero and would like us to add an entry for you, please enter the author, title, and publisher and/or the DOI here or below in this Google form and we will add it for you.

 Jørgensen, Dolly.
 “Not by Human Hands: Five Technological Tenets for Environmental History in the Anthropocene.”
 Environment and History 20, no. 4 (November 1, 2014): 479–89. https://doi.org/10.3197/096734014X14091313617163.